 Do you like sounds ?
 See what you think.

-From Bill Hinte: Just to let you know that Maybach IV had a Maybach engine as it's original power plant.
+From Bill Hinte: Just to let you know that Maybach III had a Maybach engine as it's original power plant.
 Charlie Dean, together with others at Repco built a unique fuel injection system for this engine, I also believe that it had a larger capacity than the base engine?
-In this installation the engine was tilted over to give a lower engine cover & of Course lower the centre of Gravity. the Chevy was installed after I believe a major blow-up, when it was decided that the Mayback had reached the limit of development.
+In this installation the engine was tilted over to give a lower engine cover & of course lower the centre of gravity. the Chevy was installed after I believe a major blow-up, when it was decided that the Maybach had reached the limit of development.
 Cheers Bill.

 A great new website on the famous Australian Buckle Sports Car of the 1950s.
 Website by Bob Williamson.